Cold dense quark matter with phenomenological medium effects: a self-consistent formulation of the quark-mass density-dependent model: Revisiting the QMDDM for a one-component cold gas

 \section{Revisiting the QMDDM for a one-component cold gas}

 In this section we will reformulate the QMDDM in the simplest case of a one-species system.
-The central idea of this model is that strongly interacting quarks in the high-density low-temperature regime can be described as a free gas of quasiparticles with density-dependent effective masses.
+The central idea of this model is that important aspects of the strong interaction among quarks in the high-density low-temperature regime can be described by treating the system as a free gas of quasiparticles with density-dependent effective masses.
+Clearly, it is not possible to mimic \textit{all} QCD features in the effective masses and more sophisticated versions of the model including interaction terms would be required in order to extend the applicability range of the model.

 Although this idea is widely known in physics, the implementation of quasiparticle mass formulae depending on the baryon number density $n_B$ has been subject to long standing problems of thermodynamic consistency (see \cite{Benvenuto:1989kc,Lugones:1995vg,Peng:1999gh,Peng:2000ff,Wang:2000dc,Yin:2008me,Xia:2014zaa,Wen:2010zz} and references therein).
 The source of all these issues is that density-dependent functions were always introduced within the grand canonical ensemble where $\Omega$ explicitly depends on $T$, $V$ and $\mu$, being the particle number density a derived quantity.
 Then, it is ambiguous how to deal with a density-dependent mass when thermodynamic derivatives are performed.
 As we will show in this section, such ambiguity disappears when density-dependent masses are introduced within the canonical ensemble where $F$ depends on $T$, $V$ and the number of particles $N$.